saifali3251/expense_tracker/README.md

 ##<h1 align="center">Expense Tracker</h1>

 This is a simple expense tracker with following features:
+  - Add Expense with date, type and amount
+  - Get all expenses based on year
   - Can track all expense
-  - Get all expenses based on year
+  - Modify expenses
-  - Add New Expenses
-  - Proper data validation
+  - All Field validation done

   ![image](https://user-images.githubusercontent.com/37900854/158052737-6e12e82d-0b78-4399-a1b0-358457e3fe91.png)